nidhi6998/Nidhi_Power_Grid_Frequency_Control/README.md

-# Power Grid Frequency Control Using PI/PID Controller
+# Power Grid Frequency Control Using PI Controller

 ## Problem Statement

 Sudden load changes in a power grid can cause frequency deviations and instability in the system.
-The objective of this project is to design a PI/PID controller that stabilizes the system frequency quickly with minimal oscillations and stable response.
+The objective of this project is to design a PI controller that stabilizes the system frequency quickly with minimal oscillations and stable response.

 ---